How Do I Choose Inline Skate Replacement Wheels?

 Choosing the right type of rollers is important if you're gliding outdoors.
 For example, a traditional or in-line roller is a good choice if you are looking for an all-purpose roller that can be used for recreation and fitness.

-These wheels are softer and grippier, making them ideal for smooth surfaces like concrete or asphalt.
+These softer wheels are grippier, making them ideal for smooth surfaces like concrete or asphalt.
 However, they may not hold up well on rougher terrain.

 An in-line roller is a way to go if you are primarily interested in maneuverability and going fast.
 These rollers have a harder, smoother surface that helps you glide across different types of terrain.